lupyuen/pinetime-rust-mynewt/rust/app/src/micropython.md

 The MicroPython Runtime is compiled as a custom library in Mynewt, hence the name `libs_micropython.a`.

-The combined MicroPython + Mynewt firmware (including the NimBLE Bluetooth Stack) takes up __340 KB of Flash ROM, 53 KB of RAM__...
+The combined MicroPython + Mynewt firmware (including the NimBLE Bluetooth Stack) occupies __340 KB of Flash ROM, 53 KB of RAM__...

 ```
    text    data     bss
  347992     984   54728
 ```

-So MicroPython occupies 62% of the firmware ROM, and 61% of the firmware RAM.
+Hence MicroPython takes up 62% of the firmware ROM, 61% of the firmware RAM.

-Here are the sizes of all code modules in the MicroPython + Mynewt firmware...
+Here are the ROM and RAM sizes of all code modules in the MicroPython + Mynewt firmware...

 ```
 + newt size -v nrf52_my_sensor